 Completed Application , no fields left blank.
 Completed Certifications Form section, signed by Applicant.
 First page of IRS Form W-9.
-Completed California Natural Resources Agency (CNRA) Draft Urban Greening Benefits Calculator Tool Dated and itemized Quote(s) for the project costs.
+Copies of the applicant's results from the "GHG Summary" tab and "Co-benefit Summary" tab from the California Natural Resources Agency (CNRA) Draft Urban Greening Benefits Calculator Tool Dated and itemized Quote(s) for the project costs.
+Aerial map of the project from an online resource Photographs of the project site and a representation of the project plan area (i.e. site plan).
+Supplemental document(s) for the following items: